cardinalby/blog/content/post/best-practices/storing-currency-values-data-types.md

 - **Not all** programming **languages support** _Int64_ values:
   - PHP running on x32 architectures cannot handle _Int64_ values.
   - Some languages (Java, PHP) do not support any unsigned integers.
   - JavaScript uses signed _Float64_ as an internal representation for the _number_ data type.
-This means that even if one can serialize _Int64_ numbers to JSON in their backend application, by default a JavaScript application will overflow its number type trying to deserialize JSON containing this value.
+It means that even if one can serialize _Int64_ numbers to JSON in their backend application, by default a JavaScript application will overflow its number type trying to deserialize JSON containing this value.

 The problem with support of _Int64_ in external systems can be **mitigated** by serializing _Int64_ **to a string** and using _BigInt_ types to handle these values, but it reduces the benefits from using hardware-supported _Int64_ values.